-The California State Water Resources Control Board has released a draft of their planned final Order, built on deeply researched science and the 2013 Mono Basin Stream Restoration Agreement.
-The Board anticipates issuing their final Order in September.
-The Order will implement a major new chapter of the stream restoration program, including ecologically beneficial streamflows and the Grant Dam infrastructure modification necessary to deliver them.
+The California State Water Resources Control Board has released a draft of their planned final order, built on thoroughly researched science and the 2013 Mono Basin Stream Restoration Agreement.
+The Board anticipates issuing their final order in September.
+The order will implement a major new chapter of the stream restoration program, including ecologically beneficial streamflows and the Grant Dam infrastructure modification necessary to deliver them.

 The ecological restoration work that is under way in the Mono Basin is healing the damage done by decades of excessive Los Angeles Department of Water & Power (DWP) water diversions in the last century that desiccated Mono Lake’s tributary streams—20 miles of Rush, Lee Vining, Parker, and Walker creeks stand to benefit.
 The full range of ecological and geomorphological processes in the Stream Restoration Agreement will make these streams more resilient to the droughts and climate change impacts we now live with.

 The measures, which build on stream restoration actions implemented to date, were designed by expert independent scientists.
 They are designed to restore natural ecological and geomorphic stream processes such as pool scouring and overbank flooding to rebuild the riparian forest habitat for fish, birds, and wildlife.